ArunPrakashG/JsonCommandLine/README.md

 Provides a simple and easy API to pass JSON command line arguments. and yes, it can parse arguments which are generated like so too!

+JsonCommandLine library works little bit differently compared to other CommandLine parsers.
+Every argument must have a base `Command` keyword.
+It can have multiple parameters.
+Command keyword is used to identify the argument and the parameters are used to pass values with reference to command keyword.
+`Parameters` are stored in `Dictionary<string,string>()` while `BaseArgument` is a single `string`

 ### Sample usage

 ```cs